bi-sdal/dockerfiles/README.md

 - `install.R`: Script to install packages (used by docker containers)
 - `docker-compose.yml`: `docker-compose up -d` to spin up all the containers
+- `build.sh`: script to built the containers properly, call this script from within one of the submodule folders `../build.sh`
+- `gettin_docker_running_centos_7`: ???

-This repository uses `git submodules` because of how the `docker-compose.yml` spins up containers.
+This repository uses `git submodules`
-This allows us to keep the `docker-compose.yml` file on the same directory as the other docker containers, without having to rename containers as they spin up.

-something..something.. how `docker-compose` uses the folder it is in as a prefix for container names.
+Note: `docker-compose` uses the folder it is in as a prefix for container names.
 Caused an error with the networking.
+So the `dockerimages` repository name is really important here.

 # Older commands and instructions